katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 gce.py -> gcp_compute_instance.py
 `````````````````````````````````
-As of Ansible 2.8, we're encouraging everyone to move from the ``gce`` module to the
+As of Assible 2.8, we're encouraging everyone to move from the ``gce`` module to the
 ``gcp_compute_instance`` module.
 The ``gcp_compute_instance`` module has better
 support for all of GCP's features, fewer dependencies, more flexibility, and
 better supports GCP's authentication systems.